 Using Alt-Text is beneficial for a variety of reasons.
 From a user experience standpoint, these are useful if your website is unable to load a file so that people can still ascertain what the image is supposed to be.

 We mentioned previously that Alt-Text could also improve your SEO.
-Search engine crawlers cannot “read” or scan visual contents on your site and rely solely on the code.
+Search engine crawlers cannot “read” or scan visual content on your site and rely solely on the code.
 Including Alt-Text into your photos can provide better image descriptions for these crawlers, which allows them to index these images appropriately, which in turn helps your images show up in image searches too.

 But how does it increase your site’s digital accessibility?

-Alt-Text is essential and useful to visually impaired users who have difficulty seeing the web content of page.
-Just like search engine crawlers, users who browse through sites using screen readers (software that helps people with site loss) can better understand the content of an image when Alt-Text is used.
+Alt-Text is essential and useful to visually impaired users who have difficulty seeing the web content of the page.
+Just like search engine crawlers, users who browse through sites using screen readers (software that helps people with sight loss) can better understand the content of an image when Alt-Text is used.

 (We incorporate Alt-Text into all of our SEO strategies, so feel free to reach out to our team to learn more).